 What will you teach?
 My field is copywriting – which in my case has involved working with marketing clients and writing newsletters, website content, video scripts, magazine articles, profiles and other pieces as directed.
 I did not, however, want to teach anyone how to be a copywriter.
 Instead, I wanted to go back to that thought of inspiration and the bit of a lift.
 But how could I connect my professional skills and experience with this vague thought of being nice out in the world?
 I needed a concept, so the second question is:

 What name will you give your idea?
 I called my concept Story Shaping.
-This is the umbrella that ties my work as a copywriter to my encouragement platform.
+This is the umbrella that ties my work as a copywriter to my creative encouragement platform.
 As a copywriter, I’ve listened to hundreds of stories businesses were trying to tell, and I’ve helped shape them into a format for their media and their audiences.
 I’ve always been in an “accent the positive” kind of field.
-But with this twist, I help individuals redirect their stories – away from the negative or “nothing much to tell” point of view and toward a sense of wonder and appreciation for the amazing life they’re living.
-Think of it as PR for the spirit.
+But with this twist, I help individuals redirect their stories – away from the negative or “nothing much to tell” point of view and toward a sense of appreciation for the life they’re living and the opportunity to make an impact.

 If you have a platform, you’ve got something you’re trying to achieve – for yourself and for others.
 Story Shaping is geared toward helping individuals see their life story from a more encouraging perspective – because the stories we tell ourselves about our lives affect how we live our lives.

-To get this teaching into the world (or to the pool of people who will eventually become my audience), I needed a product or service of some kind.
-I started with a free weekly e-newsletter called The Magnificent Journey.
+To get this teaching into the world, I needed a product or service of some kind.
+I started with a free e-newsletter called The Magnificent Journey.
 I did not yet have a product or service to sell.

 I’d thought about a coaching service – that’s where a lot of platforms lead – but that didn’t seem the right fit for me.
 If I’m going to sell my time, I should sell my writing.
 Writing is easy for me (and can be hard for others).
 I’d rather sell something I already know how to do than figure out how to do something else just to sell that service.